caroleolivier/caroleolivier.github.io/_posts/2017-11-09-containerised-application-deployment-solutions.md

 ---
 layout: post
 title: Deployment solutions of a containerised application
-date: 2017-11-07
+date: 2017-11-08
 ---

-I have spent part of last week losing hairs over container deployments.
+I have spent part of last week pulling my hair out over container deployments.
 If you have read my previous posts, you know by now that I have developed a very simple application and packaged into a Docker container.
 I am currently trying to deploy this application and I never thought deployment would be the challenging part.
 I looked at container deployments offered by cloud providers because I thought it would be the easiest and cheapest solutions.
 It probably is the cheapest but not necessarily the easiest!

 In this post I am sharing my experience with four cloud providers that offer container deployment service.
 If you are reading this article, bear in mind that I am no expert in cloud deployments and I am looking at a very particular use case: deployment of a Docker container that needs good availability (it is okay if it goes down once in a while) and does not need to be scalable (one instance running is enough).

+#### Search criteria

+Obviously, the solution needs to cover my use case, i.e. deployment of a web application packaged into a Docker container.
+On top of that here are my criterias:

+* **Price**
+<br/>The project I am working on is just a pet project and I won't be making any money with it, so the cheaper, the better.

+* **Configuration**
+<br/>I am after a solution easy to configure.
+My intention is not to become a cloud deployment expert and spend ages learning how to use a particular deployment service, so the easier to configure and learn the better.

+* **One-click deployment**
+<br/>The deployment itself must be easy and provides an API or a way for me to easily integrate it with my continuous integration pipeline.

 #### Microsoft Azure